 This app hails yellow taxis (or the newer green ones), which then show up at your location and wait up to four minutes for you to get in.
 In February 2017, Way2Ride became Curb, and while I’ve downloaded the new app, I haven’t yet used it.
-Still, until recently, Way2Ride was my app of choice, far more reliable than Uber and there’s none of the dreaded surge pricing nonsense, which means that when it’s raining during rush hour, you won’t spend your monthly rent getting to your destination.
+Still, until recently, Way2Ride was my app of choice, far more reliable than Uber and with none of the dreaded surge pricing nonsense, which means that when it’s raining during rush hour, you won’t spend your monthly rent getting to your destination.
 One driver told me that drivers get charged $10 for canceling a ride once they’ve accepted it, which would explain the reliability.
-These positives all still apply, however the app has recently started charging a $1.95 “service fee” on each fare of up to $2 in addition to the fare, making shorter trips far less cost effective.
+These positives all still apply, however Curb charges a “service fee” on each fare of up to $2 in addition to the fare, making shorter trips far less cost effective.

 Juno is a competitor to Uber and Lyft with a mandate to treat its drivers better than the aforementioned.
 So far, the Juno drivers I’ve spoken with are thrilled with the company.
 (You can read about its business philosophy in depth in this New Yorker article.)
 And from the passenger’s perspective?
-Juno is consistently cheaper than both Uber and Lyft–I frequently take a long ride that runs in the $30 range with Juno.
-That same ride with Uber typically costs $50-ish.
-For now, Juno has displaced Way2Ride as my number one choice.
+Juno is consistently cheaper than both Uber and Lyft, although fares seem to be creeping upward.
+For now, Juno has taken its place as my number one choice.

 Sure, Uber is the one that started it all, but it’s also the one known for its lack of regard for both customers and its drivers.
 In my experience, an Uber ride more often than not costs more than a cab covering the same route, and it always seems like when you need one the most, prices are surging out of control–although anecdotally, I’ve been getting hit with surge pricing less often recently.
 Also, Uber drivers can cancel rides at will, while riders can get charged for doing so.
-It’s been months since I’ve chosen Uber over Way2Ride or Juno, and I don’t plan on going back.
-That said, it’s worth having it set up on your phone just in case (and for use in other cities).
+Uber is rarely my number one choice, but it’s worth having it set up on your phone just in case (and for use in other cities).
 Note that Uber is under increasing pressure to add a tipping option to its app, which would probably ultimately result in riders paying more per ride.

 Lyft’s service is pretty similar to Uber’s.
 The company is a little less forthcoming about when surge pricing goes into effect, but caps it at three times the normal rate, unlike Uber.
 Anecdotal evidence shows that Lyft treats its drivers slightly better than does Uber.
 As for user experience, though, the two services are pretty tit for tat, although Lyft’s app does already have a tipping option.

 With it’s $10 flat rate for trips that start and end below 110th Street within Manhattan, this app is great for rides between Midtown, downtown, the Financial District and the Upper West and Upper East Sides.
-I’ve never used Gett, but my friend Ashley, who is a frequent customer, told me that she chooses it over the other apps when in the outer boroughs because it doesn’t impose surge pricing and reliably gets a car to her.
+My friend Ashley, who is a frequent customer, told me that she chooses it over the other apps when in the outer boroughs because it doesn’t impose surge pricing and reliably gets a car to her.
 I’ve used it a couple of times between Brooklyn and Manhattan, and the price seems a little higher than other apps.
 That said, the price you’re quoted before the ride is the price you pay, unlike other apps which only offer a pre-ride estimate.

-NYC taxis run on one of two computer systems, and Arro serves the one that Way2Ride doesn’t.
-Consensus seems to be that so far, Way2Ride is the far superior option, both in terms of its technology and its reliability.
+NYC taxis run on one of two computer systems, and Arro serves the one that Curb doesn’t.
+Consensus seems to be that so far, Curb is the superior option, both in terms of its technology and its reliability.
 However, I haven’t yet used it myself.